comal21/Ansible-Batch36/Lab11.Prompts.md

 ```
 Verify if the specified package is installed.
 ```
-ansible all -m command -a "yum list installed | grep vim"
+ansible all -m command -a "yum list installed 'vim*'"
 ```